What is Equine Influenza?

 In order to be best protected from the infection, horses need regular booster vaccinations.
 However Equine Flu viruses change with time, so this means vaccine strains need to be updated regularly to provide good protection against infection.
 That’s where the AHT comes in…

 The OIE, the veterinary equivalent of the World Health Organisation, collects data from the UK and abroad.
-The AHT is one of only four OIE reference laboratories in the world for Equine Flu.
+The AHT is one of only three OIE reference laboratories in the world for Equine Flu.
 As part of this, we collaborate with several other laboratories around the world to take part in the selection of suitable vaccine strains each year.

 Our global surveillance programme, funded by the Horserace Betting Levy Board, is essential to this.
 Vets in practice from across the world submit samples of suspected Equine Flu to us for testing – any positive samples are analysed to learn how strains are mutating.
 The more samples we receive, the more effective our vaccine strain selection can be, in turn giving horses’ better protection.
 Please see our dedicated website equiflunet.org.uk for more information and advice about equine influenza for horse owners and vets.